jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 ## Motivation

+Why on-premise Kubernetes?

 I built [Kubernetes Cluster on EKS](https://blogd.org/kubernetes/Cat-vs.-Non-cat-Classifier-on-EKS/) previosuly.
-Due to the maintaining cost, I tried [VirtualBox implementation](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#virtualbox-network-architecture) and [minikube single cluster implementation](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#minikube-implementation).
+Due to maintaining cost, I tried [VirtualBox implementation](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#virtualbox-network-architecture) and [minikube single cluster implementation](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#minikube-implementation).
 But VirtualBox network was unstable and minikube lacks scalability.
 So I decided to try out Raspberry Pi cluster which includes 1 master and 2 worker nodes.

+Also, I wanted to configure Control plane myself for a deeper understanding of Kubernetes management beyond the automated solutions provided by major cloud providers.

 ## Raspberry Pi Setup <a class="headerlink" href="#raspberry-pi-setup" title="Permanent link"> ¶</a>

-You need to have minimum 1 master node and 1 worker node.
+We need to have minimum 1 master node and 1 worker node.
 But in order to make the cluster highly available, more than 2 worker nodes and odd number of master node (1, 3, 5 ...) are required.
 I chose SSD over microSD card as the Hard Drive.
 The microSD storage seemed to have poor performance and bad durability.
 Installing NVME SSD requires M.2 HAT+ and additional configuration in Linux.

 <img src="https://imgur.com/Av7PzuR.jpg" alt="pi-cluster" width="600">